3arthqu4ke/headlessmc/README.md

 ```
 It checks for a log message that ends with `For help, type "help"`,
 something all versions of the Minecraft server output upon successful launch.
+It then stops the server by sending the stop command to it.
 You can write your own test and even run it against the client instead of the server,
 provided the client has command support, e.g. via the [hmc-specifics](https://github.com/3arthqu4ke/hmc-specifics).
 Just specify the location of your test file in the config with the key